-A desirable city for residents, visitors, and businesses has a constellation of artists – from writers, actors, and musicians to sculptors, painters, artisans, dancers, and more.
+A desirable city for residents, visitors and businesses has a constellation of artists – from writers, actors and musicians to sculptors, painters, artisans, dancers and more.
 Fayetteville is rich with artists whose creativity is key to shaping our vibrant city.

 The City of Fayetteville’s Department of Parks, Natural Resources and Cultural Affairs invests in fostering a city driven by creativity that provides the opportunity for everyone to engage in diverse arts and cultural experiences.
-The City of Fayetteville created the Arts and Culture Division in 2022.
-The goal is to ensure local arts and culture have a healthy future by developing policies and strategies to support the arts and cultural sector, incentivizing opportunities for thriving artists and organizations, growing the creative industry ecosystem, and responding to community needs and opportunities.
+The City created the Arts and Culture Division in 2022.
+The goal is to ensure local arts and culture have a healthy future by developing policies and strategies to support the arts and cultural sector, incentivizing opportunities for thriving artists and organizations, growing the creative industry ecosystem and responding to community needs and opportunities.

 Settled between pockets of restored wilderness and Fayetteville’s beloved Downtown Arts and Entertainment District, The Ramble illuminates the evolving role of public space in our community.
 By embracing the journey, it serves as an urban through line and gathering space, a canvas for activating public art and programming, and a connection to natural woodlands and waterways in the heart of downtown.

 The Ramble is a celebration of the journey – connecting people with people, people with nature and people with art.

 An art-infused series of Friday evening “compact creativity festivals” that will take place in the Lower Ramble.
 Kick off the weekend with a burst of creativity and fun!
 The WEST series is being held in conjunction with the University of Arkansas Department of Music.

 Every Friday August 11- October 27 from 5 to 7 p.m., weather permitting.
 Free, open to the public and all ages are welcome.